Long-Range Coherence and Multiple Steady States in a Lossy Qubit Array

 {\it Robustness.---}The observable $\smash{\hat{C}^2}$ remains a generator of strong symmetry for a large class of 1D systems.
-First, it is unaffected by dephasing \cite{Medvedyeva2016} or any other form of dissipation at the center site.
-Second, as we show in the Supplement \cite{supplement}, $\hat{C}$ commutes with any Hamiltonian that is quadratic in the JW fermions and reflection symmetric, $\smash{[\hat{H},\hat{R}]=0}$.
-This includes symmetric potentials, e.g., a harmonic trap, anisotropic XY spin-1/2 chains~\cite{Prosen2008a}, and the transverse field Ising model which maps onto the Kitaev chain \cite{Greiter2014}.
-Third, although we have assumed open boundary conditions in Eq.~\eqref{bosonhamil}, the results are unchanged for periodic boundary conditions (with odd number of sites).
-Furthermore, since $\smash{[\hat{C},\hat{n}_j+\hat{n}_{-j}]=0}$ for all $j$, any interactions or dissipation that depend only on such ``pair occupations" will again commute with $\hat{C}$.
-The symmetry is, however, broken for generic on-site dissipation away from center, and for nearest-neighbor interactions of the form $\hat{H}_{\text{int}} = \sum_j \hat{n}_j \hat{n}_{j+1}$ (see Supplement \cite{supplement}).
+First, it is unaffected by dephasing \cite{carmichael2013statistical} or any Lindbladian dissipation at the center site.
+Second, as we show in the SM \cite{supplement}, $\hat{C}$ commutes with any Hamiltonian that is quadratic in the JW fermions and reflection symmetric, $\smash{[\hat{H},\hat{R}]=0}$.
+This includes symmetric trapping potentials, anisotropic XY spin-1/2 chains~\cite{Prosen2008a}, and the quantum Ising model which maps onto the Kitaev chain \cite{fendley2012parafermionic}.
+Third, the results are unaltered for periodic boundary conditions (with odd number of sites; see SM \cite{supplement} for more details).
+Furthermore, since $\smash{[\hat{C},\hat{n}_j+\hat{n}_{-j}]=0}$ for all $j$, any interactions or dissipation that depend only on such ``pair occupations" commute with $\hat{C}$.
+The symmetry is, however, broken for generic dissipation away from the center and for nearest-neighbor interactions of the form $\hat{H}^{\prime} = \varepsilon\sum_j \hat{n}_j \hat{n}_{j+1}$ (see SM \cite{supplement}), as found by mapping an XXZ chain to hard-core bosons.
+In such cases, the steady states are robust to linear order in Hamiltonian perturbations $\varepsilon$ \cite{tindall2020quantum, supplement}